-Van Creveld's Iron Rules
+Chapter 6 Van Creveld's Rules

-Confronted with a task, and having less information available than is needed to perform the task, an organization may ... increase its information-processing capacity [or] design the organization, and indeed the task itself, in such a way as to enable it to operate on the basis of less information.
-These approaches are exhaustive; no others are conceivable It is a central theme ... that through every change ... [and] technological development that ... one will remain superior ... in virtually every case.
+Confronted with a task, and having less information available than is needed to perform the task, an organization may... increase its information-processing capacity [or] design the organization, and indeed the task itself, in such a way as to enable it to operate on the basis of less information.
+These approaches are exhaustive; no others are conceivable...
+It is a central theme... that through every change... [and] technological development that... one will remain superior... in virtually every case.

-- Martin Van Creveld, Command in War91
+- Martin Van Creveld, Command in War1

-an Creveld's Iron Rules are an important Aid to Learning.
-Moreover, they are readily translatable into implementation by adopting certain organizational principles.
+Van Creveld's rule is an important Aid to Learning.
+Moreover, it is readily translatable into implementation by adopting certain organizational principles.
 Van Creveld's book Command in War, published in 1985, is a classic.
-However, the rules are based not on the author's knowledge of the principles of nonlinearity, but on years of studying the problem of command learned in the "school of hard knocks" of history.
+However, the rule is based not on the author's knowledge of the principles of nonlinearity, but on years of studying the problem of command learned in the "school of hard knocks" of history.
 In this sense, Van Creveld is, like Clausewitz, an "unwitting" nonlinearist, having neither the field nor the vocabulary available to him when he studied, pondered, and wrote.
 Yet, there is in this convergence a satisfying confirmation provided by powerful minds working independently from different source materials and approaches.